 How to draw on a Console

-SadConsole.Surfaces.BasicSurface is broken up into multiple cells, all arranged in a grid.
-Each cell can change its foreground and background color, and the character it is currently showing.
+SadConsole.Console is broken up into multiple cells, all arranged in a grid.
+Each cell can change its foreground and background color and the character glyph it is currently showing.

-You can set or get the foreground color of a cell by using its x, y coordinates and the
+You can set or get the background color of a cell by using its x,y coordinates and the

-You can set or get the background color of a cell by using its x, y coordinates and the
+You can set or get the foreground color of a cell by using its x,y coordinates and the

-The character displayed on a cell is changed by calling the
+The character displayed on a cell can be changed by using its x,y coordinates and calling the

 SetGlyph method.
-It works much the same as working with the color does.
+It works much the same as the color does.
 You can get or set the character in a cell.
 The overloads for the

 SetGlyph method also allow you to provide foreground and background colors if you want.

 Setting the glyph cell-by-cell is not very efficient when you have a string you want to print.
-The cell surface provides a way to print an entire string.
+The console provides a way to print an entire string.

 Additionally, you can read the characters back from a console into a string.
-This uses an x,y location for the start of the string, and a length of string.
-For example, the previous code example printed a string at 2,0 that was 27 characters long, to pull that string back out into a variable, you would use:
+This uses an x,y location for the start of the string, and then the length of the string to read.
+For example, the previous code example printed a string at 2,0 that was 39 characters long, to read that string back out of the console and into a variable, you would use:

 Cursor property that helps with this.
 By using

-Console.Cursor.Print, SadConsole will try and “pretty print” your string.
-It will respect new line characters, and it will try and break up words so that they don’t appear split across lines.
+Console.Cursor.Print, SadConsole parses your string and respects control codes.
+It also breaks up words so that they don't split across lines.